GeekVisit/uproot/README.md

     ![Backups Menu](readme-pics/opn-download-backup.png)

-3. The backup file you've downloaded contains **AlL** backup data for the router.
+3. The backup file you've downloaded contains **ALL** backup data for the router.
 As of this writing, the OPNSense configuration does not allow partial backups of data (although it does allow partial restores).
 Since you only need the data in the static map tags and their parents and related closing tags, you can delete all tags unrelated to the static lease export.
 Preserve the static map tags and the other tags shown in the below example, but delete all others:

     ![Backup File Revised to Contain Only Static Map Tags](readme-pics/opn-export-2021-09-03_22-01-54.png)